volterraedge/terraform-provider-volterra/docs/resources/volterra_cloud_site_labels.md

 volterra_cloud_site_labels resource updates the labels for the cloud site also known as view sites

-~> **Note:** Please add ignore_lifecycle hooks for your you cloud sites to ignore updates on labels and control the update of site label through this resource.
+~> **Note:** Please add ignore_lifecycle hooks for your cloud sites to ignore updates on labels and control the update of site label through this resource.
 Below is a sample snippet.

 ```
 lifecycle {